 Medium and large-sized businesses use many different products and services in their operations, spanning from IT, office supplies to shipping and small parcel distribution, commonly described as indirect spend.
 Because their volume for these products and services are less than that of a larger organization, they often end up paying a lot more than a much bigger company would simply because a larger organization typically purchases at a higher volume and can negotiate a better rate.

 Most businesses need relatively small amounts of supplies and services, so they inevitably end up paying a higher price, because they don’t get volume discounts.
 But business today has changed.
 GPOs help level the playing field of indirect spend for businesses of all shapes and sizes.
-Because by leveraging group purchasing, you increase your buying power.
-You’ll get “bulk pricing” regardless of volume.
+By leveraging group purchasing, you increase your buying power.